Can I Claim Workers' Compensation for Workplace Bullying?

 By seeking legal representation, people experiencing workplace bullying can hold their employers accountable for their duty-of-care failures.

-You can sue and seek compensation damages for workplace bullying in Australia when your employer fails to provide a safe and healthy workplace, and you suffer harm.
+You can sue for workplace bullying common law damage in Australia when your employer fails to provide a safe and healthy workplace, and you suffer harm.

-Once approved, an insurance company is generally liable to fund ya lump-sum payout.
+Once approved, an insurance company is generally liable to fund a lump-sum payout.
 In Queensland, this is usually WorkCover, the principal workers’ compensation insurer for most employers.

 To learn if you can sue for workplace bullying: